Elias Díaz Player Props: Rockies vs. Reds

-Elias Diaz, with a slugging percentage of .390 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Cincinnati Reds, with Brandon Williamson on the mound, June 19 at 7:10 PM ET.
+On Tuesday, Elias Diaz (.279 on-base percentage in past 10 games, 66 points below season-long percentage) and the Colorado Rockies play the Cincinnati Reds, whose starting pitcher will be Ben Lively.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Braves.
+He notched a home run while going 2-for-5 in his previous game against the Reds.

 Elias Díaz Game Info & Props vs. the Reds